 Building an ontology from a functional set of information structures in use for a domain

-e of course assume (a) that the engineer is aware of the CIDOC CRM as a set of concepts for reuse in the process we will describe below and (b) that the engineer will recognize if a concept emerging in the process has already been described more or less in the CRM or an extension of it, or in another ontology.
+In both cases we assume that (a) the engineer is aware of the CIDOC CRM as a set of concepts for reuse in the process we will describe below and that (b) the engineer will recognize if a concept emerging in the process has already been described more or less in the CRMbase, an extension of it, or in another ontology.
 However, this must not create a bias to “press” things under CRM concepts, but rather be each time a test of the adequacy of the CRM.
 Some concepts in the CRM will most likely be generic enough to be adequate for any ontology dealing with the past.
 For some other concepts, a slight expansion of its definition can be functional, as long as that does not create other inconsistency in the CRM.
-Otherwise, new concepts should be created without any bias wrt to existing ones.
+Otherwise, new concepts should be created without any bias to the existing ones.
 Therefore, we describe the process initially in a way as if no prior ontology would exist.

 We will then describe the process of actually “mapping” to the CRM, i.e., fitting concepts under the CRM, as a special aspect of the general engineering process.